 Around 2010 the words ‘social media’ started to be discussed in the world of UK Estate Agency.
 I am sure that there were already agencies dotted around doing ‘social media’ before, but now it was becoming a topic on the agenda at industry events.
 I can remember attending an ARLA (Association of Residential Letting Agents) regional meeting and listening to Ben Harris (then working for the Property Academy) talking about how Facebook could help my lettings business, and actually believing in him and thinking ‘yes I could do that’..
 Then I recall taking my meeting notes back to the board room and trying to re-create his enthusiasm and expert knowledge to my fellow Directors, when realisation dawned that maybe I was a little ahead of the times… It was going to be an uphill struggle, and, to be honest, I still come across agents who feel that social media is not a viable marketing medium and it’s never going to bring them any new business.
 You just have to look at Foxtons, undeniably one of the most famous UK agencies, and see their approach to Facebook marketing is pretty much non-existent to understand what I mean.

-There are a few very important things I will say:
+There are a few very important things I will say about social media for estate agents:

 1. It is not random, it is planned.
 You must understand your audience and have a strategy for communicating via the various different platforms available to you.